-The charity’s work has resulted in many notable accomplishments, including conducting research that impacted more than 30 million acres of agricultural landscapes and funding more than 30 research grants for honey bee health.
+The charity’s work has resulted in many notable accomplishments, including issuing the first scientific-based report proving the major pollinator decline in North America in 2006.
 If you choose to donate on World Animal Day, your funds will benefit the pollinators protected by the nonprofit.

 WildAid is committed to putting an end to the illegal wildlife trade.
-Based in San Francisco, WildAid was founded in 2000 and works to convince consumers not to buy wildlife products.
+Based in San Francisco, WildAid works to convince consumers not to buy wildlife products.

-The nonprofit garners nearly $289 million per year in pro bono support from the media, helping it reach up to one billion people on a weekly basis.
-It has a 100 percent rating on Charity Navigator, so you can be confident your World Animal Day donation is going to a good cause.
+The nonprofit garners nearly $300 million per year in pro bono support from the media.
+In addition, it has a 100 percent rating on Charity Navigator, so you can be confident your World Animal Day donation is going to a good cause.

 18. Turtle Island Restoration Network

-Going strong in its current form since 1997, the Turtle Island Restoration Project rescues sharks, marine mammals, and seabirds from a variety of threats, including climate change, industrial overfishing, and the destruction of coastal and riverine habitat.
-Based in Forest Knolls, California, the nonprofit mainly focuses on protecting oceans and marine wildlife and saving California’s endangered coho salmon.
+Going strong in its current form since 1987, the Turtle Island Restoration Project rescues sharks, marine mammals and seabirds from a variety of threats, including climate change, industrial overfishing, and the destruction of coastal and riverine habitat.
+Based in Forest Knolls, Calif., the nonprofit mainly focuses on protecting oceans and marine wildlife and saving California’s endangered coho salmon.

 Some of its numerous accomplishments include shutting down a Mexican sea turtle slaughterhouse — saving 50,000 sea turtles per year — and rescuing 15,000 coho and steelhead trout since 1990.
-Donations held fund the charity’s work for sea turtles, dolphins and marine wildlife worldwide.
+Donations help fund the charity’s work for sea turtles, whales and marine wildlife worldwide.

 19. Bat Conservation International